mpasqualini/madness/README.md

 # Google Cloud & NCAA® March Madness Analytics

-This repository is my work at Kaggle's Google Cloud & NCAA® March Madness Analytics competition.
+This repository contains my work at Kaggle's Google Cloud & NCAA® March Madness Analytics competition.

 - The raw data is not available here.
-You can check it out [here](https://www.kaggle.com/c/march-madness-analytics-2020/data).
+You can check it out [here](https://www.kaggle.com/c/march-madness-analytics-2020/data)
+- The processed data is placed on data/processed folder and it is subdivided in women and men folders
+- The src folder contains functions for reading and plotting
+- Both women and men analysis are available in this repository